Miss France 2022

-Miss France 2022 was the 92nd edition of the Miss France pageant.
-The competition was held on 11 December 2021 at the Zénith de Caen in Caen, Normandy.
+Miss France 2022 was the 92nd edition of the Miss France pageant, held at the Zénith de Caen in Caen, Normandy, on 11 December 2021.

 Amandine Petit of Normandy crowned Diane Leyre of Île-de-France.
+Leyre represented France at Miss Universe 2023 held in El Salvador.

 Background

 Location

 By July 2021, the Zénith de Caen in Caen had confirmed that the venue was scheduled to host the Miss France 2022 competition on 11 December 2021, although this had not been confirmed by the Miss France Committee.
 On 31 August, it was officially confirmed that the competition would be held at the Zénith de Caen on 11 December.

 On 28 August 2021, Sylvie Tellier confirmed that the annual overseas trip for the delegates would return if COVID-19 restrictions allowed for it, with the delegates visiting Réunion.
 They ultimately did visit Réunion for a variety of events, before going to Caen to begin rehearsals.

 Selection of contestants

 After having withdrawn from the 2021 edition due to the COVID-19 pandemic, Tahiti returned to the competition.
 However, Wallis and Futuna withdrew from the competition, after having returned for the first time since 2005 in the 2021 edition.
 In September 2021, the committee confirmed through their Facebook account that their withdrawal was due to the COVID-19 pandemic in New Caledonia, where the regional committee for Wallis and Futuna was headquartered.

 On 17 November, it was confirmed in a press conference that the 29 contestants would be given labour contracts for the first time, amidst controversy regarding the labour laws and unpaid nature of taking part in the competition in past years.